Cybonto/violentUTF/docs/Resource_AI_security_privacy.md

   - [AI Chatbots and Challenges of HIPAA Compliance for AI Developers and Vendors](https://www.researchgate.net/publication/378962258_AI_Chatbots_and_Challenges_of_HIPAA_Compliance_for_AI_Developers_and_Vendors) (Journal of Law, Medicine & Ethics-MAR2024) - *Analyzes specific HIPAA compliance challenges for AI chatbots.*
   - [Security and Privacy of Technologies in Health Information Systems: A Systematic Literature Review](https://www.mdpi.com/2073-431X/13/2/41) (Electronics-JAN2024) - *Reviews security/privacy technologies (IoT, blockchain, cloud) in HIS, discussing HIPAA context.*
   - [The Risk Assessment of the Security of Electronic Health Records Using Risk Matrix](https://www.mdpi.com/2076-3417/14/13/5785) (Applied Sciences-JUN2024) - *Focuses on EHR security risks within the HIPAA compliance landscape.*
-  - [Federated Learning for Healthcare AI: Privacy, Security, and Regulatory Considerations](https://www.google.com/search?q=https://ieeexplore.ieee.org/abstract/document/10116087/) (IEEE Journal of Biomedical and Health Informatics-JUL2023) - *Discusses privacy techniques like federated learning in the context of healthcare regulations like HIPAA.*
 ##### Other healthcare
 - **AI Medical Device Documentation**
   - For AI systems classified as medical devices, documentation demonstrating compliance with FDA requirements including pre-market submissions (510(k), De Novo, or PMA), quality system regulations, and post-market surveillance commitments.